EffectOrientedProgramming/book/Chapters/04_Initialization.md

 #### Targeting Failure-Prone Time Bands

-Using real-world time also can be error prone because Effects may have unexpected results in certain time bands.
+Using real-world time also can be error-prone because Effects may have unexpected results in certain time bands.
-Suppose you have code that gets the time and it happens to be 23:59:59.
+Suppose you have code that gets the time, and it happens to be 23:59:59.
 After some operations that take a few seconds, you get database records for the current day.
 Those records may no longer be the day associated with previously received records.
 This scenario can be very hard to test when using real-world time.